anii-py/Screenshot-app/README.md

-# Screenshot-app
+# Word Dictionary
-This is a screenshot app that lets you take a screenshot easily and get saved to the directory you show.
+This is a word dictionary app that lets you input any English word and get its meaning immiedietly